patternknife/url-knife/README.md

     /* All Samples */

-    // A sample of 'Text editor(TextArea) & Plain texts'
+    // A sample of 'Text editor(TextArea, URL) & Plain texts'
-    var textStr = 'http ://www.example.com/wpstyle/?p=364 is ok \n' +
+    // All of the urls below are detected except for 'fakeshouldnotbedetected.url?abc=fake' as the root domain 'url' does not exist in the world
-        'HTTP://foo.com/blah_blah_(wikipedia) https://www.google.com/maps/place/USA/@36.2218457,... tnae1ver.com:8000on the internet  Asterisk\n ' +
+    // and even it does not have any protocols. var textStr = 'http ://www.example.com/wpstyle/?p=364 is ok \n' + 'HTTP://foo.com/blah_blah_(wikipedia) https://www.google.com/maps/place/USA/@36.2218457,... tnae1ver.com:8000on the internet  Asterisk\n ' +
         'the packed1book.net. fakeshouldnotbedetected.url?abc=fake s5houl７十七日dbedetected.jp?japan=go&html=<span>가나다@pacbook.net</span>; abc.com/ad/fg/?kk=5 abc@daum.net' +